 Our Shareholder Framework Document requires that no more than one-third of the Board may consist of members of the British Business Bank Board.

-The CEO of the British Business Bank, who is the accounting officer, is the Chair of the Board of British Business Investments.
-He has direct accountability to British Business Investments ultimate shareholder, BEIS.
-The responsibilities of an Accounting Officer include responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable, keeping proper records and safeguarding British Business Bank Investments assets.
+The CEO of the British Business Bank, as Accounting Officer, has direct accountability to British Business Investments ultimate shareholder, BEIS, and sits on the Board of British Business Investments Ltd. Responsibilities of an Accounting Officer include responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable, keeping proper records and safeguarding British Business Bank Investments assets.